Onelinerhub/onelinerhub/ffmpeg/how-to-convert-gif-animation-to-webm.md

-# How to convert GIF animation to Webm
+# How to convert GIF animation to Webm video

 ```bash
 ffmpeg -i in.gif -pix_fmt yuv420p out.webm